This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Trying to figure out how to meet people when travelling the world solo?
 Here are some helpful tips for meeting people while travelling, which include both online and offline suggestions.

 My number one tip on how to meet other solo travellers is to stay in hostels dorms.
 As someone who stays exclusively in private rooms or female dorms, I’ve found that in female dorms the majority of women are fellow solo female travellers.
 In San Diego, Grace and I hilariously bonded over the amount of effort it took for us to get into our top bunks, which were very close to each other.
 We then happened to travel up the coast together and had fun in San Francisco, Portland and Seattle.

 Don’t underestimate the power of Facebook.
 I’m not a frequent user, but I like to think of it as an address book of sorts.
 In Glasgow, I had to sign in to the hostel’s WiFi through Facebook.
 This led to a comment from a girl in Edinburgh, who my family hosted way back in high school when her school was on a hockey trip.
 We ended up catching up for afternoon tea in Edinburgh.

-When I first moved to Vancouver, I stayed in a dorm at Samesun for too long, but this is where I met Angela from London.
+When I first moved to Vancouver, I stayed in a dorm at Samesun for too long.
+But this is where I met Angela from London.
 We became Facebook friends and met up when I was in London for dinner on Brick Lane, which was close to my hostel.
-During my time randomly working at the German Christmas Market in Vancouver, I became Facebook friends with my Czech and German coworkers.
+On another occasion, during my time randomly working at the German Christmas Market in Vancouver, I became Facebook friends with my Czech and German coworkers.
 I then met up with my Czech friends in Prague.

-Although I didn’t meet up with anyone from Instagram on my most recent trip, I have met people through the app since being back in Melbourne, so I thought I’d include this suggestion.
-Because I’m obviously travel obsessed, I follow a lot of travel bloggers, as well as travel-related Instagram accounts and hashtags (like my beloved #teamkaptainkenny).
+Although I didn’t meet up with anyone from Instagram on my most recent trip, I have met people through the app since being back in Melbourne.
+So I thought I’d include this suggestion.
+Because I’m travel obsessed, I follow a lot of travel bloggers.
+I also follow travel-related Instagram accounts and hashtags.
 Why not reach out to someone you follow if you’re in their city?
 The worst thing they can do is say no.

 Even if a big group tour doesn’t interest you, there’s always free walking tours or organised day trips.
 Although I’ve never met people in these settings, Ashley from Ashley Wanders says group tours work for her when travelling solo.
-Ashley always does a walking tour or food tour as soon as she arrives in a new city, and she’s met a lot of people that way.
+Ashley always does a walking tour or food tour as soon as she arrives in a new city.
+She’s met a lot of people this way.
 Another person who has good things to say about group tours is Allie, who loves doing SANDEMANs tours and bar crawls in new cities to meet people.

 Although I didn’t couchsurf in Europe, I did use the alternative accommodation option a few times during my United States trip.
 In Boston, my couchsurfing host was very welcoming and her spare room basically became a dorm, as there were a few of us crashing at the one time.
 We went out for dinner, to trivia with her friends and to a couchsurfing event.
 It was so fun and an easy way to meet other solo travellers.

-I also couchsurfed in Charleston and Montgomery in Alabama, where I spent my evening watching my host play kickball and then drinking at a local bar.
+I also couchsurfed in Charleston and Montgomery in Alabama.
+This is where I spent my evening watching my host play kickball and then drinking at a local bar.
 My couchsurfing experiences are still some of the most memorable moments of my time in the States.

 Although I haven’t used Airbnb a lot as a solo traveller, staying in a private room in someone’s house or apartment is a guaranteed way to meet people.